-Introduction to the Theatre(3 cr.)
+THR 131 Introduction to the Theatre (3 cr.)

 Provides a perspective of theatrical form and function through history to the present.
 Aims to develop a critical ability based on background knowledge which will increase the understanding and appreciation of the theatre and related arts.
-Specific emphasis will be placed upon theatrical literary survey, dramatic analysis techniques, and developing oral interpretation skills
+Specific emphasis will be placed on theatrical literary survey, dramatic analysis techniques, and developing oral interpretation skills.

-Acting I(3 cr.)
+THR 132 Acting I (3 cr.)

 A study of acting theories and practices with emphasis given to the development of monologues, workshop experiences, exercises, and scenes.
+(May serves as the "Core" Speech Requirement)

-Introduction to Stagecraft(3 cr.)
+THR 140 Introduction to Stagecraft (3 cr.)

-Survey of theatre performance spaces, basic tools and set construction, basic scenic, lighting, sound and properties design and construction.
+Survey of theatre performance spaces, basic tools, set construction, basic scenic, lighting, sound, and properties design and construction.
 Survey of the costume process from concept to realization; basic hand and sewing machine techniques; basic patterning and fitting methods and craft techniques.

-Introduction to Theatrical Design......(3 cr.)
+THR 146 Introduction to Theatrical Design (3 cr.)

 An analytical approach to the visualization of characters focusing on research and design application techniques and media.
-Basic design skills including drafting, sketching, rendering, and model building will be focused on-concentration will be on all aspects of theatrical design.
+Basic design skills including drafting, sketching, rendering, and model building will be focused on concentration on all aspects of theatrical design.

-Creative Dramatics(3 cr.)
+THR 200 Creative Dramatics (3 cr.)

-A participatory study of creative dramatics-an improvisational, processoriented form of theatre.
+A participatory study of creative dramatics-an improvisational, process-oriented form of theatre.
 Experiences include individual and group work, movement, and creative play-making.
-Theoretical and exploratory study includes the development of strategies for utilizing creative dramatics in various settings including language arts education.
+The theoretical and exploratory study includes the development of strategies for utilizing creative dramatics in various settings including language arts education.
 (3-year rotation; Required for Education Major-Theatre Concentration)

-Acting II......(3 cr.)
+THR 232 Acting II (3 cr.)